Consumer fireworks: New Zealand

 In New Zealand fireworks cannot be sold to anyone under the age of 18 (previously 14), and may only be sold for the four days leading up to and including November 5.
 However, fireworks are able to be used at any time of the year (i.e.: there is no time restriction on when fireworks can be used, even though there is a restriction on the sales time of fireworks).
 The types of fireworks available to the public are multi-shot "cakes", Roman candles, single shot shooters, ground and wall spinners, fountains, cones, sparklers, and various novelties, such as smoke bombs and pharaoh's serpents. sales of fireworks have become increasingly restricted in recent years.
 Skyrockets, and other fireworks where the firework itself flies were banned in 1994.
 Firecrackers and Bangers were banned in 1993.
 As of 2007, sparklers may only be purchased no more than 50 at a time in packs with other fireworks.
 This is due to the popularity of sparkler bombs.

 South America

 Argentina

-In Argentina, fireworks were prohibited from public shows in 2019 by a national decree based in article 14 of national constitution and demands of organizations of animal protection and Autism parents.
+In Argentina, fireworks were prohibited from public shows in 2019 by a national decree based in article 14 of national constitution and demands of organizations of animal protection and parents of autistic children.
 Otherwise, most fireworks are completely legal to sell all year round.

 Chile

-In Chile fireworks are restricted for consumer use and can only be seen in professional shows (except on New Year 2020/2021 in the respond to the COVID-19 pandemic).
+In Chile fireworks are restricted for consumer use and can only be seen in professional shows (except on New Year 2020/2021 in response to the COVID-19 pandemic).
 The prohibition came at the request of organizations dealing with burnt children, many of the accidents being caused by unsupervised use of fireworks.